 Calories 281Kcal / 1176kJ

-Eggs (may be found in some cream cheese)
+Eggs (may be found in some brands of cream cheese - check label)

 See all the Poultry recipes on Fats of Life: